5.5 Unsupervised Machine Learning Part 2: Additional Clustering Applications

 Introduction to Training Module

-The previous module TAME 2.0 Module 5.4 Unsupervised Machine Learning, served as introduction to unsupervised machine learning (ML).
+The previous module TAME 2.0 Module 5.4 Unsupervised Machine Learning Part 1: K-Means Clustering & PCA, served as introduction to unsupervised machine learning (ML).
 Unsupervised ML involves training a model on a dataset lacking ground truths or response variables.
 However, in the previous module, the number of clusters was selected based on prior information (i.e., chemical class), but what if you’re in a situation where you don’t know how many clusters to investigate a priori?
 This commonly occurs, particularly in the field of environmental health research in instances when investigators want to take a more unbiased view of their data and/or do not have information that can be used to inform the optimal number of clusters to select.
 In these instances,unsupervised ML techniques can be very helpful, and in this module, we’ll explore the following concepts to further understand unsupervised ML:

 • K-Means and hierarchical clustering